 Additional years of experience preferred.

-Ability to assess the impact of a wide range of digital and social media and offering analytical insights in a fast-paced environment.
+Ability to assess the impact of a wide range of digital and social media, and offer analytical insights in a fast-paced environment.

 A bachelor's degree is required.